Vicmart1/metro.css/README.md

 Lines may have adjacent lines running as well.
 For example, a Red line may have a Blue line on the left and a Green line on the right.
 To declare a segment like this with a length of 400, the code would be
 <pre><code>blue::green:400</code></pre>
 ("Red" is excluded as it was declared previously as the line color) Like before, once adjacent lines are declared the first time, they do not need to be declared again.
-To declare an individual adjacent line, say a blue line on the left, just remove the other colors as shown
+To declare an individual adjacent line, say a blue line on the left, remove the other colors as shown
 <pre><code>blue:::400</code></pre>
-If you would like to remove a line, simple declare the above again without the color you want to remove.
+To remove a line, simply declare the above command again without the color to remove.
 To remove the blue line in the above example, the code would be
 <pre><code>:red:green:400</code></pre>
 Notice how the colons stay.
 If the same were to happen to the green line, the code would be no different
 <pre><code>:red::400</code></pre>
 To create a whitespace line segment, use a hyphen instead of a color.
 For example, to declare a whitespace line segment of 100, write
 <pre><code>-:100</code></pre>
-Remember, if you have adjacent lines, they will not be cleared as expected.
+If you have adjacent lines, they will not be cleared as expected.
 For a line with two adjacent lines, the following command would be the equivalent to the above command
 <pre><code>-:-:-:100</code></pre>
 For dotted lines, the command is two colons followed by the length.
 So for a dotted line of length 325, the command would be
 <pre><code>::325</code></pre>